 Top 100 for Environmental Sciences in the QS World Ranking league table

 Learn about processes operating within our natural environment and explore the physical world.
 Work in our outstanding practical facilities, alongside world-renowned lecturers.

 Physical Geography considers the processes and patterns occurring within our natural environment, including the atmosphere, hydrosphere, biosphere and geosphere.
 Our Physical Geography degree has a strong emphasis on practical work.
 You will discover how the environment has changed in the past, the controls on environmental processes in the present, and how we can predict changes in the future.
 You are able shape your degree by choosing from an extensive range of modules.

 Lancaster proves to be an exceptional location for studying a degree in physical geography.
 Located between the rural settings of the north and the bustling cities of Liverpool and Manchester, enables us to explore some of the UK’s most unique areas of geographic interest.
-You will gain a wealth of hands-on experience with field trips to places such as the Yorkshire Dales, Cumbrian coast and Lake District, as well as international locations such as Iceland, the Mediterranean and Croatia.
+You will gain a wealth of hands-on experience with field trips to places such as the Yorkshire Dales, Cumbrian coast and Lake District, as well as international locations such as Switzerland and Croatia.

 While studying at Lancaster Environment Centre (LEC), you will have access to new teaching and research labs, computer systems and software and even our very own weather monitoring station.
 You will work in comfortable class sizes, giving you the opportunity to get to know your lecturers personally and benefit from their expert knowledge and helpful one-to-one advice.